Vitamin B12 total synthesis: The beginnings

 Woodward and Eschenmoser embarked on the project of a chemical synthesis of vitamin B_{12} independently from each other.
 The ETH group started with a model study on how to synthesize a corrin ligand system in December 1959.
-In August 1961, the Harvard group began attacking the buildup of the B_{12} structure directly by aiming at the most complex part of the B_{12} molecule, the "western half" that contains the direct junction between rings A and D (the A-D-component).
-Already in October 1960, the ETH group had commenced the synthesis of a ring-B precursor of vitamin B_{12}.
+In August 1961, the Harvard group began attacking the buildup of the B_{12} structure directly by aiming at the most complex part of the B_{12} molecule, the so-called "western half" that contains the direct junction between rings A and D (the A–D component).
+By October 1960, the ETH group had commenced the synthesis of a ring B precursor of vitamin B_{12}.

-At the beginning, progress at Harvard was rapid, until an unexpected stereochemical course of a central ring formation step interrupted the project.
-Woodward's recognition of the stereochemical enigma that came to light by the irritating behavior of one of his carefully planned synthetic steps became, according to his own writings, part of the developments that led to the orbital symmetry rules.
+The progress at Harvard was rapid from the start, until an unexpected stereochemical course of a central ring formation step interrupted the project.
+Woodward's recognition of the stereochemical enigma (which came to light by the irritating behavior of one of his meticulously planned synthetic steps) became, according to his own writings, part of the developments that led to the orbital symmetry rules.

-After 1965, the Harvard group continued work towards an A-D-component along a modified plan, using (−)-camphor as the source of ring D.
+After 1965, the Harvard group continued work towards an A–D component along a modified plan, using (−)-camphor as the source of ring D.

 Joining forces: the A/B approach to cobyric acid synthesis

-By 1964, the ETH group had accomplished the first corrin model synthesis, and also the preparation of a ring-B precursor as part of a construction of the B_{12} molecule itself.
-Since independent progress of the two groups towards their long-term objective was so clearly complementary, Woodward and Eschenmoser decided in 1965 to join forces and to pursue from then on the project of a B_{12} synthesis collaboratively, planning to utilize the ligand construction (ring coupling of components) strategy of the ETH model system.
+By 1964, the ETH group had accomplished the first corrin model synthesis, and also the preparation of a ring B precursor as part of a construction of the B_{12} molecule itself.
+Since the independent progress of the two groups towards their long-term objective was so clearly complementary, Woodward and Eschenmoser decided in 1965 to pursue the project of a B_{12} synthesis collaboratively, planning to utilize the ligand construction (ring coupling of components) strategy of the ETH model system.